 Dr Karina Bénazech Wendling

-PhD in History and Anthropology of Religions at PSL, École Pratique des Hautes Études (EPHE-PSL) and the Groupe Sociétés, Religions, Laïcités (GSRL) – CNRS
+PhD in History and Anthropology of Religions from PSL, École Pratique des Hautes Études (EPHE-PSL) and the Groupe Sociétés, Religions, Laïcités (GSRL) – CNRS

 The dissertation was supervised by Patrick Cabanel, Directeur d’Études, EPHE-PSL and Prof. Peter Gray, Queen’s University Belfast.